 Digital Platforms: Why Short matters! / Flore Deroose (Zoomin.TV)

-Digital platforms are popping up like mushrooms in the online world - they deliver content to an audience, allowing for feedback, discussion, or sharing...a business model that helps facilitate exchange between filmmakers and an interested group of users/ watchers.
+Digital platforms are popping up like mushrooms in the online.
 What are the chances and what are the risks distributing documentaries in this way?
 How does it influence and change form and content of non-fiction films?
 Short Form is more than just a question of length: it is an entire new genre where more and more digital channels, VOD distributors but also film festivals and film schools plug into.
 As a documentary maker, you can increase your success with creating Short Form Cod.

 As Director of Editoral at zoomin.TV Flore drives the workflow of short and medium short form productions together with a talented and multi cultural team of producers for the online magazines #First2Know, #LocalHeroes, #BrainChips, #SparkyThoughts, #JustMe & #FuturePlanet.
 Each magazine evolves around a mission inspired by people with a purpose in life.
 With a background in visual anthropology and research journalism, Flore has always been fascinated about what drives us and what values shape and reshape our thoughts and actions.
 Especially generation Z - the generation of youngsters born after 95 - has been an important inspiration in rethinking (social) media, storytelling and the new business models that emerged in our digital world.